indigo-dc/CloudProviderRanker/chapter7.md

 ### /rank
-This has been already introduced in the  chapter.
+This has been already introduced in the [Install and run Cloud Provider Ranker](chapter3.md) chapter.
 ### /get-sla-parameters
 ### /get-paas-parameters
 ### /custom-sla-parameters